+Conference on November 3 at the Pasadena Hilton, Asian Health Fair on November 5 at Methodist Hospital, World Vision Employee Health Fair on November 9 in Monrovia, and Our Savior Center Christmas Party on December 16 at the Center in El Monte.

-Methodist Hospital offers a full complement of oncology services, including early detection cancer screenings, surgery, chemotherapy, reconstructive surgery, pain management, and support.
-Recently, Methodist Hospital added to these oncology services with the opening of two specialized clinics - a GYN Oncology Institute and a Colorectal Surgery Institute - in order to continue to provide outstanding outpatient services to the community.
+Methodist Hospital offers a full complement of oncology services, including early detection cancer screenings, surgery, chemotherapy, radiation therapy, reconstructive surgery, pain management, and support.
+Recently, Methodist Hospital added to these oncology services with the opening of two specialized clinics - a Gynecology Oncology Institute and a Colorectal Surgery Institute - to continue to provide outstanding clinical services to the community.
 During the year, Methodist Hospital held a variety of workshops, support groups, and events to raise awareness and assist those with cancer.
-Methodist Hospital offered Stepping Forward, a free six-week body-and-mind strengthening program for survivors of any type of cancer beginning in February, June, and

-October.
-The program, led by physical and occupational therapists, offered exercise/fitness classes, seminars on nutrition, meditation, community resources, and more, served 53 persons in Fiscal Year 2016.
-In conjunction with the American Cancer Society, Methodist Hospital offered Look Good, Feel Better (program helps female cancer patients currently in treatment learn to mitigate the appearance-related side effects of chemotherapy and radiation) in March, July, October and December, serving 28 women.
-Other programs and services addressing lung cancer prevention and tobacco cessation held in community settings during Fiscal Year 2016 included: a presentation on tobacco cessation and resources held on March 12 at the Duarte Health Fair (100 attendees), an educational lecture on lung cancer screening and prevention delivered to 50+ Community Health program members on May 24 (55 attendees), a presentation titled "The True Costs of Smoking" to a Lunch and Learn group on July 26 (18 attendees), a "Head to Toe" Health Fair - with resources provided in English, Spanish, and Chinese - on September 9 (80 attendees), an educational session - in Chinese - at the Asian Health Fair on October 23 (150 attendees), and a presentation to Arcadia High School students on the dangers of Tobacco, Nicotine and E-Cigarettes on December 6 (25 students).
-In addition, the hospital offered low-cost CT (LDCT) screening for lung cancer at a discounted price for those without health insurance coverage throughout the year.
+Methodist Hospital offered Stepping Forward Cancer Survivorship program, a free six-week body-and-mind strengthening program for survivors of any type of cancer beginning in February, June, and October.
+The program, led by physical and occupational therapists, offered exercise/fitness classes, seminars on nutrition, meditation, and community resources, served 20 persons in Fiscal Year 2017.
+In conjunction with the American Cancer Society, Methodist Hospital offered Look Good, Feel Better (program helps female cancer patients currently in treatment learn to mitigate the appearance-related side effects of chemotherapy and radiation therapy) in July, October and December, serving 19 women.
+Other programs and services addressing breast cancer prevention and screening resources (clinical breast exam and mammography) held in community settings during Fiscal Year 2017 included: a breast cancer education and screening program on March 4 at the Duarte Health Fair (120 attendees); an educational lecture on "Breast Cancer in Older Women" delivered to 50+ Community Health program members on June 27 (45 attendees); an educational program and distribution of materials regarding breast cancer prevention, screening and outreach programs on October 20 during National Breast Cancer Awareness Month - National Mammography Day (227 attendees); a breast cancer prevention educational program on November 3 at Southern California Women's Health Conference in Pasadena (150 attendees); a breast cancer education and screening program in partnership with Buddha's Light International Association on November 5 at the Asian Health Fair (161 attendees); and a physician CME presentation by USC Norris Cancer Center oncologist highlighting current breast cancer diagnosis, management and treatments on November 16 (attended by 39 physicians).

-To assist those with diabetes, Methodist Hospital offered specialized classes in Fiscal Year 2016.
-A free diabetes management class (4-week series for two hours each session), offered monthly, and taught by a team that includes a registered nurse, diabetes educator, registered dietitian, and a physical therapist, discussed topics such as eating and diabetes, exercise, blood glucose monitoring, medications, and prevention of complications (served approximately 110 persons in Fiscal Year 2016).
-In addition, a registered dietitian provided community members with education and support for diabetes management, wound healing, obesity and weight loss, and gestational diabetes at various screenings and health fairs throughout the year.
+To assist those with diabetes, Methodist Hospital offered specialized classes in Fiscal Year 2017.
+A free diabetes management class (4-week series for two hours each session), offered monthly, and taught by a team that includes a registered nurse, diabetes educator, registered dietitian, and a physical therapist, discussed topics such as eating and diabetes, exercise, blood glucose monitoring, medications, and prevention of complications (served an average of 112 persons in Fiscal Year 2017).
+In addition, dietitians assisted community members with education and support for a variety of monthly programs, including diabetes management (77 persons served in Fiscal Year 2017), wound healing (86 persons served), obesity and weight loss (70 persons served), bariatric nutrition class (105 persons served), bariatric support group (85 persons served), and gestational diabetes (65 persons served).
+A dietitian also participated in Stepping Forward - Cancer Survivorship Program.